Closed

 Processing and Agreement

-- Eligible applications are assessed by a peer panel
+- Eligible applications are forwarded to an independent peer assessment panel

 Frequently Asked Questions about the British Columbia Arts Council Funding Program